achak1987/greenroute/README.md

 #OpenTSDB

   Log into ambari master web.
-Stop all services

   SSH into ambari master
   run the following: